-On 25 January 2011, the first cash distribution proposal in respect of the liquidation of a then subsidiary, Beijing Dan Yao Property Company Limited ("Dan Yao") was approved in the sixth creditors' meeting of Dan Yao.
-Accordingly, the provision for doubtful debt on Dan Yao was written back to the income statement, to the extent of the proposed distribution.
+On 25 January 2011, the first cash distribution proposal in respect of the liquidation of a then subsidiary, Beijing Dan Yao Property Company Limited ("Dan Yao"), was approved in the sixth creditors' meeting of Dan Yao.
+Accordingly, the provision for doubtful debt on Dan Yao was written back to the consolidated income statement for the year ended 31 December 2011, to the extent of the proposed distribution.

-8. OTHER GAINS
+8. OTHER GAINS, NET